API Security 101: Understanding the Risks and Implementing Best Practices

 2. Implement A Zero Trust Philosophy

-Zero Trust is a security policy centered on the principle that companies should not trust anyone by default and must verify everything trying to access their systems.
+Zero Trust is a security policy that states that companies should not trust anyone by default and must verify everything when accessing their systems.

 Zero-Trust ideology should be applied to even authorized API endpoints, authenticated clients, and unauthenticated and unauthorized entities.